-Each week through our Faculty/Staff Spotlight series, we invite our community members to get to know Gulliver Prep teachers and staff members across every division.
-This week, our Spotlight features Ms. Maruchi (Rodriguez-Feo) P ‘27, Primary School Faculty member.
-Read on to learn about her proudest moments, a favorite Gulliver memory, and much more.
+Through our Faculty/Staff Spotlight series, we invite our community members to get to know Gulliver Prep teachers and staff members across every division.
+This spotlight features Ms. Maruchi (Rodriguez-Feo) P ‘27, Primary School Faculty member.
+Read on to learn about her proudest moments, Gulliver memories, and much more.

-Q: You have been at Gulliver for 36 years.
+Q: This is your 37th year at Gulliver Prep.
 What brought you here, and what keeps you here?

 A: Many, many moons ago, my mom worked at Gulliver as the first Primary School assistant.
 My high school bus would drop me off at Gulliver after school.
 Soon after that, I began working in the after school program.
 I have worn many hats at Gulliver.
 I have taught in all the Primary classrooms, was Assistant Director at camp for years, and have been leading the kindergarten team for a few years now.
 What keeps me here is simple!
 The kids!
 And the families and the Gulliver family we teachers have become.